edumserrano/webpack-module-federation-with-angular/code-demos/web-component-directive-ng16/README.md

 },
 ```

-The above defines a webpack module that is named `standalone-component-as-web-component` and that is mapped to the [./src/app/my-standalone-component/remote-bootstrap.ts](/code-demos/web-component-directive-ng16/mfe1-ng16/src/app/my-standalone-component/remote-bootstrap.ts) file, which executes the `bootstrapMyComponentAsync` function that converts the `MyStandaloneComponent` Angular standalone component to a Web component is defined.
+The above defines a webpack module that is named `standalone-component-as-web-component` and that is mapped to the [./src/app/my-standalone-component/remote-bootstrap.ts](/code-demos/web-component-directive-ng16/mfe1-ng16/src/app/my-standalone-component/remote-bootstrap.ts) file, which executes the `bootstrapMyComponentAsync` function that converts the `MyStandaloneComponent` Angular standalone component to a Web component.

 > **Note**
 >